mitsuba-renderer/drjit/src/python/docstr.rst

     Evaluate the linear interpolant represented by this texture.

-    When hardware-acceleration is not available, the numerical precision of the interpolation is dictated by the floating point precision of the query point type.
+    When using the non-hardware-accelerated evaluation, the numerical precision of the interpolation is dictated by the floating point precision of the query point type.

 .. topic:: Texture_eval_fetch

     Fetch the texels that would be referenced in a texture lookup with linear interpolation without actually performing this interpolation.

-    The numerical precision of the interpolation is dictated by the floating point precision of the query point type.

 .. topic:: Texture_eval_cubic